flix/book/src/structs.md

 - Accessing the field of a struct with `struct->field`.
 - Updating a _mutable_ field of a struct with `struct->field = ...`.

-Each operation has an effect in the region associated with the struct.
+Each operation has an effect in the region of the struct.

 An immutable field cannot be updated.